melvcs/aisolutionproposal/README.md

+#aisolutionproposal
-# my proposal on helping small businesses make more money
+my proposal on helping small businesses make more money